 Other best practices for usability testing include:

-- The thoughtful design of usability test scripts and feedback questionnaires
+- Thoughtful setup of usability test scripts and feedback questionnaires.

-- Incorporate usability questionnaires within test cycles so testers understand the usability testing instructions, can access the online questionnaires and can provide feedback as part of their testing tasks.
+- Integration of usability questionnaires within test cycles so testers understand the usability testing instructions, can access the online questionnaires and provide feedback as part of their testing tasks.

-- Analyze results and create feedback summary with actionable insights and recommendations for improving the overall customer experience
+- Results analysis and feedback summary with actionable insights and recommendations for improving the overall customer experience.

 3. Compatibility Testing

-Compatibility testing is a type of non-functional testing and is critical as it ensures your mobile app works on various operating systems, a plethora of devices and applications, network environments, and with particular internal hardware specifications.
+Compatibility testing is a type of non-functional testing that is critical to ensure your mobile app works on various operating systems, devices and applications, network environments, and with particular internal hardware specifications.

 Specifically, you should know if: